WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    Note: As this is a snapshot of a draft of
    {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct file signature.
-1. 3 bytes storing a big-endian integer `sigLength`.
-If this is larger than 16kB, parsing MUST fail.
 1. 2 bytes storing a big-endian integer `fallbackUrlLength`.
 1. `fallbackUrlLength` bytes holding a `fallbackUrl`, which MUST be an absolute URL with a scheme of "https".